wavefrontHQ/docs/pages/doc/integrations_new_changed_2022.md

 * Google Cloud Platform -- Added a **Google Cloud Bigtable** out-of-the-box dashboard which allows you to monitor the Google Cloud Bigtable service.
 * Microsoft Azure -- Made fixes to the **Azure Cosmos DB** dashboard to avoid showing the NO DATA message on single-stat charts.
 * Fluentd -- Improved the **Fluentd** dashboard and added two new sections to the dashboard: **Buffer** and **Fluentd Statistics**.
-* Operations for Applications Usage -- Made some fixes and standardized the **Operations for Applications Service and Proxy Data** dashboard.
+* Tanzu Observability Usage -- Made some fixes and standardized the **Tanzu Observability Service and Proxy Data** dashboard.
 * Kubernetes -- Improved the Kubernetes Metrics Collector Troubleshooting dashboard to show correctly whether the desired number of Collector instances are ready.

 ## June 2022